Excavating the Folger's Future | A Renovation Progress Update

 In order to excavate the site, the team first took on a major task.
 Paul Cret had filled the area in front of the building's façade with a wealth of white marble elements, from multiple staircases to benches, large planters, a wall along the front face of the terrace, and numerous pavers, as well as some contrasting bluestone pavers.
 The effect is a magnificent part of the Folger's appearance, but it also meant that hundreds of stone pieces had to be removed—a challenging process due to their surprising fragility and significant weight.
 The smallest and lightest of the marble pieces weigh about 100 to 200 pounds; the heavy pieces that make up the planters weigh several thousand pounds each.
 The stone masons of Lorton Stone moved them all.

 The Folger asked Architectural Conservator Amanda Edwards of MFTA Design + Preservation—who previously worked on the firm's award-winning treatment of the building's white marble exterior—to assess the condition of the stones ahead of time.
-Edwards, who grew up nearby and has long enjoyed participating in Folger events, says she was drawn to architectural conservation because "it's the study of how buildings change," she says.
+Edwards, who grew up nearby and has long enjoyed participating in Folger events, was drawn to architectural conservation because "it's the study of how buildings change," she says.
 "To be able to keep the building and all of that original intent, and watch it change to meet modern needs, is very exciting."

 When it is time to restore the lawn, the terrace, and the stonework, the team plans to keep the original marble for the staircases, the big planters, and the terrace wall, including the coping stones along its upper edge.
 Some of the stair treads with minor erosion may simply be reversed, in a strategy that Edwards suggested.
 That way the damage will be hidden, while still using the original marble.
 As for the overall look of the building and lawn, "the easiest way to think of it is this," says Ruth Taylor Kidd, the Folger chief financial officer.
 "If you're standing on East Capitol Street looking at the building, every vertical surface that you see will be the original material."